0cjs/sedoc/ee/sbc.md

 Reset Circuits
 --------------

+The [MOS reset circuit for the 6502][moshw 3.1] uses a pair of NAND gates (written as ORs with inverted inputs) to debounce the switch.

 The [Searle reset design][searle-6809] uses a 2k2 pullup with an NO switch to ground, no debounce or power good.